agile-ts/documentation/docs/packages/core/features/state/Properties.md

 :::info

-Here useful properties of the `State` are described.
+Here useful properties of the `State` are listed.

 :::

 ## `agileInstance`
 Returns the Agile Instance to which the State belongs.
-Be aware that we get it in Function shape.
+Be aware that it gets in function share returned.
 ```ts
 MY_STATE.agileInstance(); // Returns a Agile Instance
 ```